haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 > Let me know in the comments or on Twitter if I missed something in my analysis.
 Maybe there's some feature I didn't notice that would make this way more usable.

 Sure enough, I did miss one important feature.
 Anand Gaurav, a NuGet PM, [replied on Twitter](https://twitter.com/adgrv/status/1113495219939336192) and noted [there's a way to trust NuGet owners](https://blog.nuget.org/20181205/Lock-down-your-dependencies-using-configurable-trust-policies.html#configure-trusted-package-repositories).
+I missed it because at the time I wrote this post, the `-owners` option wasn't mentioned on the [documentation for `trusted-signers`](https://docs.microsoft.com/en-us/nuget/tools/cli-ref-trusted-signers).

 So instead of trusting James's certificate, I could trust his user account on NuGet.